-Walking along cobblestone alleys that twist and turn down the hillside from Subiaco’s old town to the commercial center, Alan looks at me and says, “This is the real Italy.”
+On a Subiaco walking tour, cobblestone alleys twist and turn down the hillside from Subiaco’s old town to the commercial center.
+Alan looks at me and says, “This is the real Italy.”
 Ochre-colored buildings with stone accents line the narrow streets.
 The delicious smells of lunch preparations waft through an open window.
 Is this how you picture an off-the-beaten-path trip in Italy?

-We visited Subiaco on the first day of a Southern Italy road trip with Claudio Fontana of A La Carte Italy Tours, our favorite Italian guide.
+We enjoyed this Subiaco walking tour on the first day of a Southern Italy road trip with Claudio Fontana of A La Carte Italy Tours, our favorite Italian guide.
 After picking us up at the Rome Airport Hilton, Claudio drove 40 miles west to the head of the Aniene Valley.
-At Subiaco, a medieval-era hill town known as the birthplace of the Benedictine Order, we planned to walk, explore and enjoy our first Italian meal of the trip before reaching Castel di Sangro, the night’s destination.
+At Subiaco, a medieval-era hill town known as the birthplace of the Benedictine Order, we planned to walk, explore and enjoy our first Italian meal of the trip before reaching Castel di Sangro, for a one-night stay at Il Lavatoio.

 We asked Claudio to show us authentic Italy, and he delivered.